 This is hands down the coolest coffee shop on the island.
-It is southern Whidbey but is worth it for a day trip if you are staying in North Whidbey.
+It is on southern Whidbey but is worth a day trip if you are staying on North Whidbey.
 The coffee shop is outside Freeland in the woods surrounded by nature and nothing else.
-The coffee shop is a roastery that is renowned for their quality coffee and homemade baked goods.
-The bear claw that was fluffy with light almond paste basically changed my life.
-They have a huge wooden cabin type room with lots of windows, light and trees seen to make you feel like you are in a cozy cabin in the woods.
-The space is gorgeous and it is a hidden gem of the island known by the locals.
+The coffee shop is a roastery renown for their quality coffee and homemade baked goods.
+Their bear claw was fluffy with light almond paste, and it basically changed my life.
+They have a huge wooden cabin styled room with lots of windows, light, and view of the forest, making you feel like you are in a cozy cabin in the woods.
+The space is gorgeous, and it is a hidden gem of the island known mostly by the locals.

 Go to the Beach

-There are beaches all over the island with lots of different view points, rock and sand beaches, with so many beautiful spots with trails, hiking, view point lookouts and other beautiful features.
-I share my favorite beaches on the island in the post below.
+There are beaches all over the island with lots of different viewpoints, including both rock and sand beaches.
+Many of them have beautiful trails, hiking, and viewpoints.
+To find the best beaches, check out our post on the best beaches on Whidbey island below.

 Lavender Wind Farm

 This is one of the best coffee shops in this area.
-There is not a direct location on the island but one about a 40 minute drive inland in Burlington.
-The wood, edison bulbs, fireplace and leather aesthetic is really cool.
+They don’t have a location on the island, but there is one about a 40-minute drive inland in Burlington.
+The wood, edison bulbs, fireplace, and leather aesthetic is really cool.
 They also sell beanies, hats, cool mugs and all kinds of other PNW apparel that is quality.

 Go Roller Skating at the Roller Barn

 This is such a cool throwback experience to do while you are on the island in Oak Harbor.
-The Roller Barn is an old school skate rink with music, a disco ball and the works that rents you old skates by the hour.
+The Roller Barn is an old school skate rink with music and a disco ball.
+You will feel transported to the 70’s.
+You can rent old-school skates by the hour.
 Every Friday night 6-8pm there is an open public skate.
 Saturday open family skate time is 10am-12pm.
 The general entry fee is $3 and a $2 skating fee.
 Their site with more information is here.

 Anacortes Day trip

 Anacortes is on Fidalgo island which is only about a 20 minute drive from Whidbey island.
-This is a great half day trip to walk around the cute old fashioned downtown area.
-The main street is called Commercial Ave, this has all the great cute boutique shops, book stores, and coffee shops.
+This is a great half day trip to walk around the cute old fashioned downtown.
+The main street is called Commercial Ave and is where all the great cute boutique shops, book stores, and coffee shops are locaed.
 Alley cat Vintage Decor, Watermark Book Co, and Pelican Bay Books & Coffeehouse are a couple highlights.
-Calico Cupboard on this street is a great place for lunch and Cap Sante Park is an overlook peak in a park that overlooks Fidalgo Bay and Anacortes Harbor with all the boats.
+Calico Cupboard on this street is a great place for lunch and Cap Sante Park is an overlook at a park that above Fidalgo Bay and Anacortes Harbor.

 Day trip to La Conner